gloslasu/pageobjectpattern/README.md

 1. IntelliJ Idea Community 2020.1 version > New > project from version controll
 2. Right click on project folder > add framework support > (check) Maven

+### Used packages description ###
+* In src>test>java folder we have 3 packages:

+1. pageobjects (which contains classes that corresponds to each of our pages and keeping methods that work on those pages, and all locators).

+2. tests (package which contains all logic of tests written in jUnit)

+3. utils (some classes that we need as additions to test, something that makes testing easier).

 ### Contribution guidelines ###

 * Dependencies: